kachiokeke/customer-insight-analysis/README.md

 **Task**: For each customer, assuming the profit_per_transaction is 0.1% of the transaction value, calculate:

-Account tenure (months since signup)
+- Account tenure (months since signup)
-Total transactions
+- Total transactions
+- Estimated CLV
-Estimated CLV (Assume: CLV = (total_transactions / tenure) * 12 * avg_profit_per_transaction)
+  $`(Assume: CLV = (total_transactions / tenure) * 12 * avg_profit_per_transaction)`$
-Order by estimated CLV from highest to lowest
+- Order by estimated CLV from highest to lowest

 **Tables**:
-users_customuser
-savings_savingsaccount
+- `users_customuser`
+- `savings_savingsaccount`

 **Solution**:

 The objective of this analysis was to help the marketing team estimate Customer Lifetime Value (CLV) by evaluating customer account tenure and transaction behavior over time.

-To begin, I needed to understand the formula being used and what each part required in terms of data.
+To begin, I needed to understand the formula being used and what each part required.
 This involved combining user signup dates with transaction records across two tables.

-I first joined the user and transaction tables in order to access each customer’s signup date and transaction history.
+I first joined the `users_customuser` and `savings_savingsaccount` tables in order to access each customer’s signup date and transaction history.
 From there, I calculated the account tenure in months, the total number of transactions, and the average transaction value.
 Since the model assumed profit per transaction was 0.1% of the transaction amount, I applied that rate to estimate profit.

 Once I had these values, I applied the CLV formula, which multiplies average monthly profit by 12 to get an annual estimate.